- State government to get decision making powers on production and distribution

 - SA Premier beats Musk at his own game

-Fed up with being at the mercy of an ill planned push for renewable energy generation, the South Australian government has bitten the bullet and is set to push through a massive investment to avoid a repeat of this summer’s statewide back out.
+Fed up with being at the mercy of an ill-planned push for renewable energy generation, the South Australian government has bitten the bullet and is set to push through a massive investment to avoid a repeat of this summer’s statewide blackout.

 SA’s investment could be a pressure valve

 If SA can pioneer battery technology and have a gas-fired plant as a backup in the event of power demand spikes, it will ease the pressure on Victoria’s interconnector, and in turn, New South Wales.

 Prices are always influenced by demand and supply.
 If the supply is there, or at least forecast for the future, market forces should do their thing and prices should stabilise across the board.